thirteendian/myblog/posts/Fonts_in_this_blog.md

 ---
 title: The Font In This Blog.
-Font Ligature, Long S And FontForge.
+Font Ligature, Long S And FontForge
-subtitle: The modifications of Caslon style font Wyld.
+subtitle: The modifications of Caslon style font Wyld
 date: '2022-09-16'
 label: blog
 ---